thameemk/graphql-federation-python-micro-services/README.md

-# Apollo Federation with Python Micro services
+# GraphQL Federation with Python Micro services

 Demonstration of federated GraphQL microservices using Python and Apollo federation.